 When you practice your hand exercises, high repetition is the goal.
 This helps stimulate the brain and encourage neuroplasticity.

 Neuroplasticity is the process the brain uses to rewire itself and bounce back from injury.
-Remember this: “Re-wire to re-fire.”
+Remember this: “nerves that fire together, wire together,” which essentially translate to “the more you use it, the more you improve it!”

 When you repeat a movement on a regular basis, like these hand exercises, it encourages the brain to build and strengthen neural connections that help make the movement easier in the future.

-The brain responds to stimulation.
+The brain responds to stimulation, particularly high repetition and specific stimulation.
 When you repeat hand exercises on a daily basis, it tells the brain that hand function is important.
-In response, the brain strengthens the pathways that control hand function.
+In response, the brain strengthens those pathways that control hand function to make it more efficient.

 Level 1: Gentle Hand Exercises for Stroke Patients

-If you have limited hand movement or hand paralysis, Level 1 hand exercises are a great place to start.
+If you have limited hand movement or hand paralysis, Level 1 stroke exercises for the hand are a great place to start.

 These exercises can be practiced passively by using your non-affected hand to assist your affected hand.
-Although your non-affected arm is “doing the work,” stimulation from passive exercise still helps activate neuroplasticity.
+Although your non-affected arm is doing more of the work, stimulation from passive exercise to mobilize the affected hand still helps activate neuroplasticity.

-Here are some gentle hand exercises to try at home:
+Here are some gentle hand exercises for stroke patients to try at home:

 1. Palm Up and Down

+This motion, known as pronation (palm down) and supination (palm up) is important for dressing, carrying objects, and turning doorknobs.
 For this therapeutic hand exercise, place your hand palm-down on a table.
 Then, use your non-affected hand to turn your palm up.
-Repeat: Palm up, palm down.
+Repeat: Palm up, palm down for a total of 20 repetitions.

 3. Wrist Side Movement

 Place your affected hand on the table with your palm down.
 Then, use your non-affected hand to slide your hand to the left, then to the right.
-Repeat slowly side to side.
+Repeat slowly side to side like a windshield wiper 20 times.

 Level 2: Moderate Hand Exercises for Stroke Patients

-The key to effectively regaining movement in your hand is to practice these hand exercises regularly.
-Consistency is key to seeing results.
+The key to effectively regaining movement in your hand is to practice these stroke hand exercises regularly.
+If necessary, you may still use your non-affected hand for assistance, but make sure you are helping only enough to complete the movement.

-Here are additional therapeutic hand exercises for stroke patients:
+Here are the Level 2 therapeutic hand exercises for stroke patients:

 4. Rolling Movement